stardustxx/vue3-starter/README.md

-# Vue 3 Starer Project
+# Vue 3 Starter Project

 As Vue 3 beta just came out, its final release is around the corner.
 Many people, including me, are eager to know what has changed and how to create project with it